monarch-initiative/monarch-app/backend/README.md

 ```

 This will download and then run the monarch Solr image locally on port 8983.
-\*\* You may need to change permissions on the file in order to install and run the Solr container.
+*Note* You may need to change permissions on the file in order to install and run the Solr container.

 ```
 sudo chgrp -R 8983 ~/.data/monarch